Dynatrace/perform-2022-hotday/sre – automate slis, slos, and slas in dynatrace/content/03_hands_on/index.md

 ![](../../assets/images/ex3im2.png)

-7. Create one more monitor, this time against a different URL (example: amazon.com).
+7. Create one more monitor, this time against a different URL.
+We want this monitor to simulate a failure: http://httpstat.us/503.
 Once complete, you should have 3 monitors.

 ![](../../assets/images/ex3im3.png)